mandeepcodetechniq/iOS-game-Tutorial/README.md

 It's time to take a look at our last helper file **GameOverScene.swift**

-Now, to use this file, we go to **GameScene.swift** and instead of only running the action sequence `bug.run(SKAction.sequence([actionMove, actionMoveDone]))`, we replace this line by some code that creates a new "lose action" that displays the game over scene when a monster goes off-screen:
+Now, to use this file, we go to **GameScene.swift** and instead of only running the action sequence `bug.run(SKAction.sequence([actionMove, actionMoveDone]))`, we replace this line by some code that creates a new "lose action" that displays the game over scene when a bug goes off-screen:

 ```
 let loseAction = SKAction.run() { [weak self] in